Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

     You should receive an HTTP/1.1 200 OK message.

 ## Step 6.
-Customize Your Configuration - enable optional features
+Finalize your configuration - enable Kong Manager and Developer Portal

 You can further modify Kong’s configuration file to enable a different features: